cockroachdb/docs/v21.1/explain.md

 The output also describes a set of properties, some global to the query, and some specific to an operation listed in the true structure (in this case, `sort`, `filter`, or `scan`):

 - `distribution`:`full`
   <br>The planner chose a distributed execution plan, where execution of the query is performed by multiple nodes in parallel, then the final results are returned by the gateway node.
-A `full` execution plan doesn't mean that processing occurs on all nodes in the cluster, only that processing is executed simultaneously on multiple nodes.
+An execution plan with `full` distribution doesn't process on all nodes in the cluster.
+It is executed simultaneously on multiple nodes.
-  <br>The `local` execution plan is performed only on the gateway node.
+  <br>An execution plan with `local` distribution, on the other hand, is performed only on the gateway node.
 Even if the execution plan is `local`, row data may be fetched from remote nodes, but the processing of the data is performed by the local node.
 - `vectorized`:`true`
   <br>The plan will be executed with the [vectorized execution engine](vectorized-execution.html).
 - `order`:`+revenue`